-Tamara Otey, PhD, RN, assistant professor at Goldfarb, made her 11th trip to Nigeria this summer, where she spent two-and-a-half weeks caring for patients in Umeuleagwa Onicha.
+Tamara Otey, PhD, RN, assistant professor at Goldfarb, made her 11th trip to Nigeria in the summer of 2017, where she spent two-and-a-half weeks caring for patients in Umeuleagwa Onicha.

 On Friday, Sept.
 29, the Barnes-Jewish College Alumni Association and the 2017 Homecoming Planning Committee hosted our annual homecoming event.
 The day was full of activities for students, alumni, faculty and staff.

 Learn the benefits of joining the Tau Iota chapter of Sigma Theta Tau International Honor Society of Nursing.

 After 44 years of teaching nursing students, Jack Pennington, PhD retires.

 Mary Ann Jobe, MSN, RN, CSN, retired after 16 years with Goldfarb School of Nursing at Barnes-Jewish College and 26 years as a nursing professor.